Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 To top of this page

 Homer places further restrictions on his tale by avoiding references to events or plot elements that are overly gruesome or fantastic.
 The Iliad teems with detailed descriptions of death in battle: the poet seems to take a professional interest in the types of wounds inflicted and the details of individual deaths.
 In that sense it is an exceedingly gory poem.
 But the poet tends to avoid reference to those parts of the mythic tradition that involve excessively gruesome or inhumane elements.
 (We have seen one example already: the slaughter of Iphigenia at the altar of Artemis is never mentioned.)
 To the degree that the poet does admit such elements (as in Achilles' rampage in the latter books of the poem) he does so for a purpose.
 The same holds true for elements of fantasy.
 The Iliad scarcely presents the world as Homer's audience knew it: gods are constantly popping down to address the heroes in person or to intervene in the action, the heroes perform deeds that no ordinary human could achieve, there are a number of surrealistic episodes (e.g., Achilles' talking horses at the end of Book 19).
 Yet the poet of the Iliad does seem consciously to suppress those parts of the tradition that would call into question the essential humanity of his heroes or reduce his story to an escapist fantasy.
 The best example (although somewhat problematic) is provided by the poem's main hero, Achilles.
 Probably the best known story associated with Achilles today is that of his "Achilles heel" — the myth that his mother Thetis dipped him in the river Styx in order to render him invulnerable, but that, in holding him by the heel, she left that one part of him untreated and therefore vulnerable.
-This myth seems to post-date the Iliad, [FN 3] but it is similar in tone to a number of tales that appeared in the Epic Cycle and is utterly alien to the world of Homer, where the one stark reality that binds all of the heroes together is the fact of their mortality.
+This myth seems to post-date the Iliad, [FN 3]; it is utterly alien to the world of Homer, where the one stark reality that binds all of the heroes together is the fact of their mortality.
 As with incidents of brutality, fantastic elements are employed by the poet with great reserve and for particular effect.

 But perhaps the most difficult thing for a modern reader to accept is the freedom with which Homer treats his material.
 In the West, the influence of the Bible and, more recently, of historiography, along with the fact that we live in a book culture, leads most readers to look for a single, "true" account of an event.
 In matters of religion, for example, it is generally assumed that there is an authoritative text that can be consulted and interpreted along lines set out either by secular scholars or by some religious authority.
 Deviations from this received account are dismissed as untrue or condemned as heresy: a version of the Fall, for example, where it is Adam who tempts Eve would be viewed as a willful distortion.
 Moreover, our habits as readers lead us to expect consistency: if an author states something on page 234 that contradicts something on page 17, we can flip back in the text and point to the inconsistency.
 Things are much different in Homer's Greece.
-Homer operates within an oral culture, where writing is for the most part unknown and is at best viewed as an aide de memoire, with none of the authority that it enjoys in 20th-century Canada.
+Homer operates within an oral culture, where writing is for the most part unknown and is at best viewed as an aide de memoire, with none of the authority that it enjoys in 21st-century Canada.
 (See the Iliad as Oral Formulaic Poetry page.)
 Homer and his audience live in a world of varied and often contradictory oral traditions which are in a constant state of flux due to local variations and innovations over time, and that often pay scant attention to consistency.
 None of these traditions enjoys the permanence or the authority of, say, the Old or the New Testament: there is no fixed text for people to consult and no authority (either secular or religious) charged with guarding the purity of the orthodox tradition.
 "Literary" composition — whether for Homer or for the Greek tragedians — is largely a matter of selection, as the author chooses which strands of the tradition to follow, which to ignore, and which to suppress or even to subvert by introducing innovations of his/her own.
 The tendency for all of these "authors" is to create their works through active reflection on the past.
 Neither Homer nor the tragedians invent new fictions, as would a modern author or playwright; instead, they present their own interpretations of material preserved in the mythopoetic tradition.
 [At times, however, the innovations that resulted could approach fiction.
 For example, the poet Stesichorus (fl. early 6th century) presented a version of the Trojan War in which Helen never went to Troy at all but spent the entire time in Egypt; the "Helen" who went to Troy was a wraith sent by Zeus, who caused the war in order to reduce the number of humans on the planet.
 (One thinks of Fritz Lang's Metropolis!)]

 Reading Homer, then, involves distinguishing between those elements of the tradition that he accepts, those that he ignores, and those that he actively rejects (or that have yet to come into circulation, like the story of Achilles' heel).
 This is a tricky business.
 We can see, for example, that Homer does not follow (or does not know) the tradition that the suitors of Helen had sworn an oath to aid her husband should anyone violate the latter's spousal rights: Achilles' words at 1.149ff. make no sense if such an oath were the occasion for his coming to Troy.
 We have already seen that Homer makes no mention of Iphigenia's sacrifice: the reference to Iphianassa (an apparent variant of Iphigenia) at 9.145 (where she is alive and well) might suggest that he knows nothing of the story, but Agamemnon's own words at 1.106ff. have often been thought to prove otherwise.
 (Reread the account of Iphigenia's sacrifice and Agamemnon's eventual fate [above — Myth of Iphigenia]: how might Agamemnon's words at 1.106ff. strike an audience familiar with that account?)
 It is often argued that the judgment of Paris is also suppressed by Homer: if this is so, the one reference to it, at 24.25-30, must be a later interpolation.
 (Here we see another problem: the question of the authenticity of particular passages.
 Obviously this is not a subject that we will be able explore in any detail.)
 When reading Homer and the other Greek authors it is important to pay careful attention to the myth as they present it and not to import material from elsewhere without great caution.
 A common error among modern readers is to assume that "we know x happened" simply because x is mentioned in a modern mythological handbook.